shantanu-dahitule/MLOpsBasics/README.md

 - `src/`: Holds the source code for the machine learning model.
 - `steps/`: Stores the ZENML pipeline configurations.

+#### Note: Use bash terminal or Unix terminal for successful execution.
 ## Getting Started
 Clone the repository:
    ```bash